hexbatch/apple-core/core-docs/step-4-actions/action-overview.md

 but as long as the attribute can be changed by the user who owns the element, it can be changed.

+## what actions can do
+* an action can be to grant permission , they find a value that is truthful or not to approve it.
+Only one action needs to approve an event even if others deny.
+  But actions can change things, regardless if they approve or do not approve the event.
+While every action only is activated by events, they do not have to approve or disapprove it.
+* Change a value.
+The value they have in the rules is applied.
+    * The values to change must be located on the same element as the action running
+    * Can only change attribute values, not properties of anything
+* Turn off or on  attributes or clusters on the element
+    * depends on the target if this is an attribute or cluster
+* or do nothing (just run the remote)

+## action internals

-It holds a remote, or reads an attribute elsewhere to make a decision when an event is fired
+It holds a remote, or reads an attribute(s) elsewhere to make a decision when an event is fired

 If remote, then it calls that, if it can (rate limiting or in process), when it gets an event it listens to Can overwrite/add some params going to the remote.